The CASE Framework -- A New Architecture for Participatory Research and Digital Health Surveillance: Introduction

 The decision to undertake a comprehensive rework of the CASE framework in 2024 was driven by several critical factors that emerged from years of practical deployment experience.
 The growing number of platforms that utilize CASE technology revealed the need for greater flexibility to support various technical, ethical, legal, and use-case-specific requirements.
 Additionally, the goal of remaining aligned with modern web development standards and evolving research methodologies leads to a fundamental architectural reassessment.
 The rework replaced the previous complex microservice setup with a streamlined and simplified architecture, significantly reducing necessary code management efforts, reducing interdependencies, and improving ease of deployment, which is critical for institutions with limited technical capacity or specific infrastructure requirements.
 This further positions CASE as a modern, maintainable solution that balances sophisticated functionality with practical deployment options.

 This paper makes three key contributions.
 First, we present the design and implementation of an event-driven architecture tailored for adaptive participatory research, enabling context-sensitive real-time survey workflows.
 Second, we document the architectural evolution of the CASE framework, from an initial microservice-based design to a simplified, maintainable monolithic architecture based on insights gained through real-world deployments.
+This includes development of graphical configuration tools that enable study creation without programming expertise.
 Third, we share lessons learned from five years of real-world deployments across diverse research domains and regulatory environments, including national surveillance platforms, specialized health monitoring systems, and cross-domain applications, providing practical insight for future participatory research infrastructure.
 These deployments, which involve tens of thousands of participants, also serve to validate the scalability and adaptability of the framework.

 The remainder of this paper is organized as follows.
-Chapter \ref{section:background} outlines the foundation and history of the framework and discusses related work.
-Chapter \ref{section:fwoverview} provides an overview of the key modules and features that make up the CASE framework.
+Section~\ref{section:background} outlines the foundation and history of the framework and discusses related work.
+Section~\ref{section:fwoverview} provides an overview of the key modules and features that make up the CASE framework.
 These are the result of extensive collaboration with domain experts over several years, with input from a variety of stakeholders influencing the evolution of the framework.
-Chapter \ref{section:architecture} details the architectural improvements that started in 2024, explaining the motivations behind the rework and technical choices. and adaptions are laid out.
-Chapter \ref{section:applications} presents selected real-world deployments and lessons learned from these implementations, providing practical insights for future participatory research infrastructure.
+Section~\ref{section:architecture} details the architectural improvements that started in 2024, explaining the motivations behind the rework and the resulting technical choices and adaptations.
+Section~\ref{section:applications} presents selected real-world deployments and lessons learned from these implementations, providing practical insights for future participatory research infrastructure.